 Volunteers have Names and Addresses of those wishing to join a local group are passed on to the Regional Co-ordinators.
 The Regional Co-ordinators comply with our Data Protection standards to ensure the safety and integrity of your data.

-Intelisense IT has access to all names, addresses and illness/treatment details that are held in our database as they host BHUK’s Database.
+Intelisense IT who provide our CRM system has access to all names, addresses and illness/treatment details that are held in our database as they host BHUK’s Database.
 It would not be possible for BHUK to maintain our current service without the services of a data base hosting company.

 The charity regularly reviews its arrangements for physical and IT security, ensuring these remain aligned to industry leading practice and continue to robustly safeguard member personal data, protecting against its unauthorised access or misuse.